Sámuel Teleki (explorer): Teleki's volcano

-During the return to the East African coast, which they reached at Mombasa in October 1888, along the dry riverbed of the Turkwel, Teleki discovered an active volcano (Teleki’s Volcano) in South Kenya.
+During the return to the East African coast, which they reached at Mombasa in October 1888, along the dry riverbed of the Turkwel, Teleki discovered a 646 m high active volcano in South Kenya.
+It was called as the Teleki volcano by Höhnel.
 On their way back, they stopped at Aden whence Teleki apparently intended to explore at a later date the Ethiopian highlands and the great lakes region from the north.
 In 1895 Teleki was back in Kenya in another unsuccessful effort to climb the Kilimanjaro.